grafana/pyroscope/docs/sources/deploy-kubernetes/helm.md

    kubectl -n pyroscope-test get pods
    ```

-   The results look similar to this when you are in micro-services mode:
+   The results look similar to this when you are in microservices mode:

    ```bash
    kubectl -n pyroscope-test get pods